jaredabw/aura/README.md

 - Display a leaderboard of users based on their scores.
 - Manage tracked emojis (add, remove, or update).
 - Use default emojis or emojis from each server.
+- Opt in or out from participating.
+- Configure cooldowns and spam limits.
+- Mods can allow or deny users from participating.
 - Automatically update leaderboards at regular intervals.
 - Easy setup and configuration for each server.

 ## Usage
-1. Add bot to your server.
+1. Add the bot to your server [here](https://discord.com/oauth2/authorize?client_id=1356113401071407345).
 2. Run `/setup` with the optional argument being the channel for the live leaderboard.
 3. Use `/emoji add` to add an emoji and its points impact.
 4. Watch your scores on the leaderboard!